esentio/Yamo/README.md

 **Why another (micro) ORM?
 There is plenty of them already.**

 I know, but each of them lacks certain feature(s) that I would like them to have.
 On the contrary, Yamo might not be the right tool for you either.
 Just check the features and see.
-There are similarities with tools like EF Core or OrmLite, but Yamo has (will have) its own unique features.
+There are similarities with tools like EF Core or OrmLite, but Yamo has its own unique features.

-**What SQLite provider could I use?**
+**What ADO.NET providers does Yamo require?**

-You should be able to use any ADO.NET SQLite provider, but I tested it only with Microsoft.Data.Sqlite so far.
+You should be able to use any provider.
+But it is tested with Microsoft.Data.Sqlite and Microsoft.Data.SqlClient.

 **It's not yet in version 1.0.
 Can I use it already?**